 You can find our more about the contents of our undergraduate course by downloading the course unit list and International Hotel and Resort Management subject descriptions.

-The list below details each of the units within the International Hotel and Resort Management degree throughout the 2.5 years of study.
+The list below details each of the units within the Bachelor of Business Degree in International Hotel and Resort Management throughout the 2.5 years of study.
 You can view a summary of a unit by clicking on the link or the play symbol.
 Every effort is taken to ensure accuracy of information units and lecturers do sometimes change.
 Current Students should always refer to the “Student and Staff Information System” (SSIS) for up to date information on lecturers, learning outcomes and assessment items.

 |Year 1||Year 2||Year 3|